Ryteplan/ryteplan-app/RytePlan_gcs_to_bq/README.md

   - Will not run if FOLDER_NAME_PATTERN is mismatched.

 ## RELATED FUNCTIONS:
-  - bq-query-process.py
+  - bq-query-process
-  - send-bq-to-fs-gcs.py
+  - send-bq-to-fs-gcs
-  - add-to-merge-candidates.py
+  - add-to-merge-candidates

 ## VERSION NOTES:
-  - gcs_to_bq_v1_github.py
+  - main.py "Initial version used in Beta"